OkiNinjaKitty - The Blog 2.0

 Damage From Tattoos:

 Tattoos are made possible by sharp implements breaking skin and jabbing ink.
 Not very poetic but I think you get the picture.
 Long story short damage is caused to the skin which starts to bounce back after a few weeks but take a bit longer to fully heal.
-Sometimes the only permanent change to the skin is the color where as other times the skin in 28582_1448944585873_1575565_nthe area of the tattoo may never really be quite the same again.
+Sometimes the only permanent change to the skin is the color where as other times the skin in the area of the tattoo may never really be quite the same again.

 This is important to consider for both those who already have tattoos and those who are thinking about getting tattoos during their time here on Okinawa.
 If you already have tattoos it is important to understand that those areas which have been "damaged" from tattoos that you have received in the past may react differently than you are used to.
 For example you may have never found it necessary to wear sunscreen when spending a measly 5 minutes out in the sun while in the US but now that you are here in Okinawa your tattoos get burned even after limited exposure.